KET ED: History

-KET ED was then discontinued as a linear channel in Fall 2009, thus deleting the DT4 subchannels of all fifteen principal KET stations, but a KET ED programming block began to be broadcast overnights on KET KY for the next three years until the start of the 2012–13 season.
+KET ED was then discontinued as a linear channel on October 30, 2009, thus deleting the DT4 subchannels of all fifteen principal KET stations, but a KET ED programming block began to be broadcast overnights on KET KY for the next three years until the start of the 2012–13 season.
 KET ED still existed as a video on demand programming service on the network's website, allowing users to stream a limited selection of programming aired on the former television service, most of which is KET's original programming from the network, with some ITV programming from other producers also being offered.
 This action is somewhat comparable to The WB television network's 2008 relaunch as an online TV network after it went off the air as a result of the September 2006 merger with UPN to form The CW.
 The KET ED On Demand site was replaced by the KET Education online video library, and the nationwide online service PBS LearningMedia by 2016.

 In terms of over-the-air digital broadcasting, after the KET ED channel permanently signed off of the over-the-air signals in Fall 2009, KET would never again broadcast a fourth digital subchannel on its fifteen main transmitters until December 2016, when it was reactivated and broadcasting a test card.
 The newly revived DT4 subchannel, which briefly revived the KET4 branding, broadcast the SMPTE color bars in the ensuing weeks prior to the launch of a new 24-hour national PBS Kids subchannel, branded as PBS Kids on KET.
 The new 24/7 PBS Kids began broadcasting on the DT4 subchannel on January 12, 2017 as a soft launch, four days earlier than the specified, or official launch date of January 16.